jon-r/jon-r.github.io/_design/We-Buy-Catering.md

 In the future I want to work more SVG images into the site.
 The title banner is a good start since it is already fairly flat, but I would also like to create an animated "how it works".
 One idea is continuing the Cooker to Coin idea, and having an animated flow chart of the purchasing process, but this would take a lot of planning and design to be effective.

-Another, more realistic goal is giving the customer a way to upload images directly to us, either by form, dropbox, or something similar.
-I will need to research the best, easy to use method, that also does not hurt the performance of the site.
+Another, more realistic goal is giving the customer a way to upload images directly to us, either by form, dropbox or something similar.
+I will need to research the best, easy to use method that also does not hurt the performance of the site.